kevquat/Steam-Recommendation-App/README.md

 # Steam Recommendation App
-Build an app that will allow users to enter his/her ID and will be recommended a list of Steam games
+The Steam Recommendation App will assist users in finding video game titles that they may like based on the preferences of similar users.
+The user will enter their 17-digit steam ID and using the data provided by Steam API, the app will train data using PySpark.
+The top 10 recommended items will be displayed to the users.

 ## Set Up and Installation